MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/brief-paper.md

 available within the [appendix file](https://github.com/MaxAantjes/Exp-Analysis-Exclusion-EDU-EC-COV19/blob/master/appendix.md) of this repository.
-This written piece is part of a series of posts which are meant to be conversations starters rather than a bullet-proof analyses.
-It hopes to inspire others to traverse beyond its inevitable limitations*
+This written piece is part of a series of posts which are meant to be conversation starters rather than bullet-proof analyses.
+It hopes to inspire others to traverse beyond its inevitable limitations.*

 ## References